sammy183/UAVDEX/README.md

 Alternatively, Uinf can be set to a specific value and sweeps of another quantity (dT, h/rho, or SOC/Voc/t) used.

-### ContourPlot
+## ContourPlot
-For sweeps of two variables, use a contour plot!
+For sweeps of two inputs, use a contour plot!

 *ContourPlot example*
 ```python